Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Bongard, J.C., 2013.
 Evolutionary robotics.
 Communications of the ACM, 56(8), pp.74-83.

+* Pfeifer, R. and Bongard, J., 2006.
+How the body shapes the way we think: A new view of intelligence.
+MIT Press.

 * Nolfi, S. and Floreano, D., 2000.
 Evolutionary robotics: The biology, intelligence, and technology of self-organizing machines.
 MIT Press.

 * Sims, K., 1994, July.
 Evolving virtual creatures.
 In Proceedings of Annual Conference on Computer Graphics and Interactive Techniques (pp. 15-22).